 For my last taco party, I set out a bowl of Peach Salsa and regular Red Chili Salsa.
 Guess which one disappeared first - yep, it was the Peach Salsa.

-Of course, cheap Tortilla Chips are what I serve Peach Salsa with, but if you have a Latin Grocery then get them freshly made.
-They cost an extra buck or so, but for a special occasion, I would indulge.
+Of course, cheap 99c only Store Tortilla Chips are what I serve with Kiwi Salsa, but if you have a Latin Grocery then get them freshly made.
+They cost an extra buck or so, but for a special occasion with friends or family, I would indulge.

 The fruity salsa is good on tacos and in burritos.
 Peach Salsa is even a light accompaniment to grilled chicken and fish.

 For a fresh take on traditional tomato-based or red chili salsas, give my Peach Salsa a taste.
 All it takes is a little chopping...and fresh peaches!